Our Inheritance Tax Solicitors can help you maximise the amount you leave to your loved ones.

 Inheritance Tax Changes 2017

-From 6th April 2017, changes are being made to Inheritance Tax which may benefit people who want to pass on their estate including their home to children or grandchildren.
+On 6th April 2017, changes were made to Inheritance Tax which may benefit people who want to pass on their estate including their home to children or grandchildren.

 - 2017-18: £100,000

 Married couples and civil partners can transfer their Nil-Rate Band to effectively double their tax-free allowance.
 The RNRB is also transferrable so it will effectively be worth £350,000 by April 2020.
 This means that couples will be able to pass on a total of £1 million in assets without paying any Inheritance Tax by 2020.

 There are substantial tax savings on offer from April which will increase significantly over the next three years: